irskep/ninetyfive/Readme.md

-# ninetyfive
+# ninetyfive: React.js components for a faithful Windows 95 aesthetic

-React.js components for a faithful Windows 95 aesthetic
+GitHub issues are disabled, but pull requests are enthusiastically accepted. :-)

 [Live demo](http://steveasleep.com/ninetyfive/)